rique-git/data-science/jungle_ist_2023/README.md

 3. Install it using pip: pip install .
 4. After installation, you can run the tool directly from the command line: jungle_aggregator

+### Option 3: Run GUI
+1. Navigate into the folder dash_GUI
+2. Run the script app.py
+3. Open the URL in the browser (usually http://127.0.0.1:8050/)

 ---

 ## 📝 What It Does